The power of omission

 Wanting to give greater purpose to her fitness pursuits, Mim took her training to the next level and entered body building competitions.
 In her decision, there was also an underlying desire to challenge the criteria of this sport that judged entrants on the shape of their muscles and the symmetry of their body.
 Would the judges notice her peg leg?

 Stepping on stage, she couldn't have felt more at ease.
 The judges returned their feedback: "Great muscularity and posing.
 Confident stage presence.
 Only improvement required: muscle conditioning".
-In other words, they hadn't noticed.
+In other words, they hadn't noticed - more "conditioning" just meant that she needed to lift a little heavier for a little longer.
 She felt empowered and unstoppable.